MohawkTSDB/mohawk/README.md

 ## Mock Certifications

-The server use mock certification to serve ``https`` requests.
-Users can use mock self signed credentials files for this.
+The server requires certification to serve ``https`` requests.
+Users can use self signed credentials files for testing.

 To create a self signed credentials use this bash commands:
 ```